byu-cs-236-classroom-templates/project-2/README.md

 #### Should you store token types in the data structures created by the parser?

 No, don't store tokens or token types in the data structures created by the parser.
 The data structures created by the parser should be decoupled from both the lexer and the parser as defined by the data structures in `src/project2/datalogprogram.py` that you must use.

-## Pass-off and Submission

-The minimum standard for this project is **bucket 80**.
-That means that if all the tests pass in all buckets up to and including bucket 80, then the next project can be started safely.

-The Project 2 submission follows that of the other projects:

-  * Commit your solution on the master branch
-  * Push the commit to GitHub -- that should trigger the auto-grader
-  * Goto [learningsuite.byu.edu](https://learningsuite.byu.edu) at _Assignments_ &rarr; _Projects_ &rarr; _Project 2_ to submit your GitHub ID and Project 2 URL for grading.
-  * Goto the Project 2 URL, find the green checkmark or red x, and click it to confirm the auto-grader score matches the pass-off results from your system.

-### Branches

-Consider using a branch as you work on your submission so that you can `commit` your work from time to time.
-Once everything is working, and the auto-grader tests are passing, then you can `merge` your work into your master branch and push it to your GitHub repository.
-Ask your favorite search engine or generative AI for help learning how to use Git feature branches.